Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "There’re, uh... escorts."
 ‘Base revealed.
 "Three girls."

 "How d’you know that?"
 Adam asked him, while Butler writhed in a futile effort to escape the steel trap of his armpit.
-"Ain’t like *you’d* ever need to pay…"
+"Ain’t like *you’d* ever need to pay..."

 "Ain’t a big town, brother."